octo-topi/database-training/medium/sandbox/practice/introduction.md

 Because it can't fit in memory, why ?
 Because huge amount of data today

-Telephone book metaphor:
+### Telephone book metaphor

+Great
 - can't use phone most of the time without index
 - index takes place in the book
 - data cannot be updated without updating index (or it would be useless)

 Metaphor limit
-- data is stored in heap which is unsorted, whereas phone number are sorted (by location, then first name)
+- data is stored in heap which is unpartioned and unsorted, whereas phone number are partitioned (by location) and sorted (by first name)
 - can't load phone book index in memory (no memory whatsoever), in cache
 - you've got bookmarks in books, not in database